elysemontano/elyse-lecture-notes/apartment-app/apartment-app-intro.md

     - Link to all apartments (both for logged in and logged out user)
     - Link to my apartments when logged in
     - Link to create an apartment when logged in
-    - Jest test for NavLink
+    - Jest test for NavLink, Header, and Footer

-- Header/Footer
-    - Add navigation as needed
-    - Basic styling
+    - Basic styling for Header and Footer
-    - Jest test

 - Home Page
     - Welcome and description of application is displayed
     - Jest test to confirm page is rendering